|Tax Bracket (Single)||Marginal Tax Rate|

 |Tax Bracket (Couple)||Marginal Tax Rate|

-New York has seven marginal tax brackets, ranging from 4.00% (the lowest New York tax bracket) to 8.97% (the highest New York tax bracket).
-Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in New York for single filers and couples filing jointly.
-The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.
+New York has sixteen marginal tax brackets, ranging from 4.00% (the lowest New York tax bracket) to 8.82% (the highest New York tax bracket).
+Each marginal rate only applies to earnings within the applicable marginal tax bracket.

 Technically, you don't have just one "tax bracket" - you pay all of the New York marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your New York tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.